edgepointlearning/edgepointlearning.com/src/collections/_posts/2020/2020-12-16-elearning-trends-2021.md

 {% picture blog blog/2020/2020-12-16-elearning-trends-2021-02.jpg --alt 90% of remote employees want to continue working at home %}

-## 8. eLearning trends in 2021 are like every year, but more
+## 8. eLearning trends now are like every year, but more

-Some of the eLearning trends in 2021 have been around for years but became vital once the full impact of 2020 hit.
+Some of the eLearning trends have been around for years but became vital once the full impact of 2020 hit.

 ### Microlearning